j2store/userguide/troubleshoot_email_issues.md

   The problem is with the customer's or the administrator's email.
 Ask your customer / store administrator to check their SPAM folders.
 If still not there, contact your hosting service provider.

+* ***Is your site hosted in GoDaddy?***

+  If you are using GoDaddy as your hosting service provider and did not receive the email, then change the subject of your email template.
+This broken host introduced unreasonable email filters recently, which prevent sending order notification emails.

 Still have issues ?
 Post your issues in the community forums if you are a free version user.
 Subscribers, create a private ticket providing super user logins to your site.